DoctorLogicProduct/dltest/_pages/products/growth-accelerators/managed-chat.md

   component_css: hero-2
   class: managed-chat__hero
   headline: "Convert More Visitors"
   text: "Treat website visitors exactly like you would an office visit - with a helpful and professional concierge.
-Managed Chat can help to reduce your website bounce rate and increase your advertising ROI by engaging with more website visitors and turning them into leads."
+Managed Chat can help reduce your website bounce rate and increase your advertising ROI by engaging with more website visitors and turning them into leads."
   btn:
 - component: item-grid
   class: managed-chat__item-grid--1